Independence Realty Trust (NYSE:IRT) Issues FY 2021 Earnings Guidance

-Independence Realty Trust (NYSE:IRT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.720-0.750 for the period.
+Independence Realty Trust (NYSE:IRT) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.720-$0.750 for the period.
 The company issued revenue guidance of -.

-Independence Realty Trust (NYSE:IRT) last released its quarterly earnings data on Wednesday, April 28th.
-The real estate investment trust reported $0.01 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.02 by ($0.01).
-Independence Realty Trust had a net margin of 7.54% and a return on equity of 2.45%.
-On average, analysts forecast that Independence Realty Trust will post 0.74 earnings per share for the current year.

-A number of equities research analysts have recently issued reports on the stock.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Independence Realty Trust from $18.00 to $19.00 and gave the stock a buy rating in a report on Wednesday, May 26th.
-KeyCorp increased their price target on shares of Independence Realty Trust from $16.00 to $18.00 and gave the stock an overweight rating in a report on Monday, May 24th.
-BMO Capital Markets assumed coverage on shares of Independence Realty Trust in a report on Monday, April 26th.
-They issued an outperform rating and a $20.00 price target on the stock.
-Zacks Investment Research raised shares of Independence Realty Trust from a sell rating to a hold rating in a report on Wednesday, May 5th.
-Finally, BTIG Research reissued a neutral rating on shares of Independence Realty Trust in a report on Tuesday, April 27th.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Independence Realty Trust presently has a consensus rating of Buy and an average target price of $15.94.
+Several brokerages have weighed in on IRT.
+Zacks Investment Research raised shares of Independence Realty Trust from a sell rating to a hold rating in a research note on Wednesday, May 5th.
+BMO Capital Markets began coverage on shares of Independence Realty Trust in a research note on Monday, April 26th.
+They set an outperform rating and a $20.00 target price for the company.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Independence Realty Trust from $18.00 to $19.00 and gave the company a buy rating in a research note on Wednesday, May 26th.
+BTIG Research reissued a neutral rating on shares of Independence Realty Trust in a research note on Tuesday, April 27th.
+Finally, KeyCorp raised their price objective on shares of Independence Realty Trust from $16.00 to $18.00 and gave the company an overweight rating in a research note on Monday, May 24th.
+Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Independence Realty Trust presently has a consensus rating of Buy and a consensus target price of $15.94.

 Independence Realty Trust Company Profile